 The following is strongly recommended (the admissions committee is aware that the ability to obtain some experiences will be impacted by the COVID-19 pandemic):

 - Volunteer experience

 - Undergraduate or graduate coursework in:

 Applicants must also register for the electronic genetic counseling match with National Matching Service prior to the interview process.
 The UTGCP is participating in the Genetic Counseling Admissions Match (GCAM) through National Matching Service (NMS).
 The GCAM was established to enhance the process of placing applicants into open positions in accredited genetic counseling programs.
 The Match uses a process that takes into account both applicants’ and programs’ placement preferences.
-All applicants taking part in the 2019 admissions cycle must first register for the Match with NMS before applying as usual to participating genetic counseling graduate programs.
+All applicants taking part in the 2021 admissions cycle must first register for the Match with NMS before applying as usual to participating genetic counseling graduate programs.
 Once admissions interviews are complete, both applicants and programs will submit ranked lists of preferred placements to NMS, making sure to adhere to established deadlines.
 NMS will then run a computerized matching algorithm to determine placements.
 The Match results will be released to both applicants and programs simultaneously in late April.
 The results of the Match are binding.
 Applicants will be asked for their NMS identifier number on the application.
 When students who have interviewed are ranking the UTGCP, our Program identifier code is 13610 for the scholarship track and 13612 for full tuition track.
-Additional information will be distributed at the in person interviews.
+Additional information will be distributed during interviews.

 For more details, questions, or to watch on video on how the matching algorithm works, please visit the GC Admissions Match website at https://natmatch.com/gcadmissions.